Overview of Legal Aid Statewide Websites

 Where can I find the legal services website for my state?

 Go to LawHelp.org and select your state from the list.
 Some statewide websites are part of the LawHelp.org network of websites, while others are not.
-However, LawHelp.org provides links to all statewide websites funded by the Legal Services Corporation.
+However, LawHelp.org provides links to all statewide websites funded by the Legal Services Corporation as well as other trusted sources of legal help maintained by local nonprofit organizations.

 What areas of law do statewide websites usually cover?